nextstrain/cli/doc/aws-batch.md

 ### Roles

 A role is required to allow the Batch jobs to access S3.
-The code running inside of each job will have access to this role to talk to AWS services.
+The code running inside of each job will have access to this role (via the EC2 instance metadata) to talk to AWS services.

 When creating the role in the web console, choose _AWS service_ as the type of trusted entity, the _Elastic Container Service_ as the specific trusted